darpa-brass/adaptive-constraint-satisfaction/README.md

 ### Files

-1) config.json - Contains configuration data for connecting to the Orion orientDB server and database.
+1) config-template.json - Template file containing configuration data for connecting to the Orion orientDB server and database.
+Needs to be copied to config.json by user on their local machine.

 2) examples - A set of example scripts and solutions to the various scenarios